LastMalware/HTML/README.md

 # HTML Websites

 Some websites that I coded.
-You can use it to learn.
+You can use them to learn.

 ### Shop website, can be used together with Sellix API as an automated shop.
 ![screenshot](https://i.imgur.com/21soHIa.png)